RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-USB-drive.md

 drwxrwxrwx 52 root root 16384 Jun  3 00:11 roms
 drwxrwxrwx  2 root root 16384 Apr 13 16:14 splashscreens
 ```

-## Remove old files from SD card
-Now that we have copied the existing files, _and our drive looks like the directory structure above_ we can delete the duplicates.
-Enter this command: `sudo rm -rf home/pi/RetroPie/*`

 ## Configure fstab to automatically mount USB drive
 Establish the drive's UUID number by entering the command `ls -l /dev/disk/by-uuid/`.
 Example output: